 STEP ONE.
-A WRITTEN REQUEST FOR ASSISTANCE.
+SUBMIT A WRITTEN REQUEST FOR ASSISTANCE.

 STEP TWO.
 INVESTIGATE AND GET THE FACTS.